David and Nicola Finch

 About us, our lives and our work

 Craftsman, artisan and 'Renaissance man' David Finch, works in a variety of mediums.
 He is an experienced designer, artist & builder.
 Recognizing the care, skill and love that goes into everything David creates; people are often deeply affected when they see and handle his work.
 David's original bent wood style of crafting a wood ring came into being when he was injured and then recovering from extensive spinal surgery.
 Never one to sit idly, he started 'fiddling' with what was in front of him.
-Chunks of firewood - amazing pieces of wood too beautiful to put on the fire.
-From this period in David's life came an amazing collection of hand carved wooden spoons, bowls, backscratchers, keepsake containers and most notably our wooden rings.
+Chunks of firewood - pieces of wood too interesting to put on the fire.
+From this period in David's life came an eclectic and beautiful collection of hand carved wooden spoons, bowls, backscratchers, keepsake containers and most notably our wooden rings.
 From their humble beginnings as a therapeutic activity, David's meticulously crafted and naturally beautiful wood rings have become our primary focus.

 This website and our lives are powered by the sun!
-We live and work 'way out in the middle of nowhere'.
-Our 50 acres overlooks an historic hay meadow on a high plateau in the Cariboo Chilcotin.
+We live and work 'out in the middle of nowhere'.
+Our 48 acres overlooks an historic hay meadow on a high plateau in the Cariboo Chilcotin.
 Any power we use is generated by our solar panels and a bank of storage batteries.
 We also have a back up generator.
 Our hot water comes from the water tank tucked in next to the wood furnace.
 To heat our home and our shop we rely solely on wood from blow down & bug killed trees from our own property.
 We use our wood cook stove right through the year.
 Food never tasted so good.
 It's a good life.
-Over the years we've shared our lives with a flock of sheep, a couple of delightful dogs, lots of happy egg producing hens, the requisite roosters and always, through every season, an amazing range of wild critters who have called this place home forever!
+Over the years we've shared our lives with a flock of sheep, delightful dogs, lots of happy egg producing hens, the requisite roosters and always, through every season, an amazing range of wild critters who have called this place home forever!

 David and I strive to live simply.
 Our work is a reflection of our values as much as it is a means of supporting ourselves.
 We believe in 'right livelihood'.